seart-group/git-submodule-maven-plugin/doc/README.md

 > [!NOTE]
 > Although it operates on Git submodules, this plugin doesn't require `git` to be installed on the system.
 Instead, it
 > uses the Eclipse [JGit](https://www.eclipse.org/jgit/) library to interact with the VCS through Java.
 As a result, the
-> plugin will still work in containerised environments such as Docker containers and CI/CD pipelines.
+> plugin will still work in environments such as Docker containers and CI/CD pipelines.

 ## Usage